stacks-network/stacks/README.md

 ## Proof-of-Transfer (PoX)

 [PoX consensus](https://blockstack.org/pox.pdf) is a new algorithm that spans consensus between the Bitcoin blockchain and the Stacks layer.
 Unlike burning electricity in proof-of-work, miners bid by spending BTC and get a random probability for becoming a leader.
 Leader election happens on Bitcoin and new blocks are written on the Stacks layer.
 Miners use BTC to mine newly minted STX.
-PoX recyles proof-of-work energy to provide Nakamoto-style consensus for the Stacks layer.
+PoX recycles proof-of-work energy to provide Nakamoto-style consensus for the Stacks layer.

 See [this post](https://medium.com/@sonkaos999/the-bullish-case-for-stacks-8ef75849861f) on PoX for more details.